-- 10. Permittees are required to demonstrate compliance with the emission limits for wood fired boilers by conducting a stack source test within 2 years after being assigned to the permit. - 11.
-Permittees are required to maintain records of production, fuel use, upset conditions, and complaints received at the facility.
-These items are reported to LRAPA annually. - 12.
+- 9. Permittees are required to maintain records of fuel use, upset conditions, and complaints received at the facility.
+These items are reported to LRAPA annually. - 10.
 LRAPA staff members perform site inspections of the permitted facilities on a routine basis, and more frequently if complaints are received.